xgagandeep/CS711-team1/README.md

 ## Dataset

 The dataset used for training and testing comes from NASA’s Prognostics Center of Excellence.
-The data consists of multiple time-series sensor readings and operational settings for machinery components.
+The data consists of multiple time-series sensor readings and operational settings for jet engines components.

 ### Data Fields:

-- `unit`: Unique identifier for each machine.
+- `unit`: Unique identifier for each engine.
-- `cycles`: Number of cycles the machine has undergone.
+- `cycles`: Number of cycles the engine has undergone.
-- `op_setting1`, `op_setting2`, `op_setting3`: Operational settings of the machine.
+- `op_setting1`, `op_setting2`, `op_setting3`: Operational settings of the engine.
-- `s1` to `s21`: Sensor readings from the machine.
+- `s1` to `s21`: Sensor readings from the engine.
 - `rul`: Remaining Useful Life (calculated in preprocessing).

 ## Model Architecture